 If you’ve ever taken care of a loved one young or seasoned, you have an idea of how mentally and emotionally challenging the experience can be.
 For me, what started as a shocking reality check and incredibly challenging life became the most intimate life changing experience.
 Being a special needs mom improved my quality of life.
-I found an incredible love, grew an amazing event planning company and built an amazing blog community.
+I found an incredible love, grew an amazing events company and built an amazing blog community.

 Life as a special needs mom became emotionally taxing, challenging and painful.
 To make matters worst, test after test and a visiting high number of specialists didn’t produce a diagnosis.
 No one could determine what was wrong with her.